 Happy Easter!
-These are pictures of the ancient woods at Sulham where I walked with my husband on Friday.
-They are literally a few minutes’ walk from our home and we go there often.
+These are pictures of Sulham Wood, an ancient wood near our home.
+I often walk here with my husband.
 It’s especially beautiful this time of year with all the bluebells in bloom – a carpet of blue as far as the eye can see.
 According to the records, there have been bluebells in the woods at Sulham for centuries – these same plants blooming literally through the ages.

 For me, this is one of the most beautiful places I know.
 It changes through the seasons, and this time of year it is at its best, but it always has a kind of ethereal beauty that makes me feel closer to God.
 That is one of the reasons I chose to scatter my parents’ ashes in these wonderful, ancient woods.